sangwoomo/ml-resources/README.md

 ## Reinforcement Learning
 For classic (non-deep) RL, Sutton & Barto is classic. <br/>
-For deep RL, lectures from Berkeley and CMU looks good.
+For deep RL, lectures and tutorials would be better.

 ### Textbook
 - Reinforcement Learning: An Introduction (Sutton & Barto) :sparkles:
-- Algorithms for Reinforcement Learning (Szepesvari)
+- Algorithms for Reinforcement Learning (Szepesvári)
 - Dynamic Programming and Optimal Control (Bertsekas)

 ### Lecture